briansunter/logseq-plugin-gpt3-openai/README.md

 Go to Settings > Turn on Developer Mode

-This will bring up the "Plugins" entry in three dots more menu list on top right of head bar.
+This will bring up the "Plugins" entry in three dots more menu list on the top right of the head bar.
 Go to Plugins page, and you will get a button with the  `Load unpacked plugin label`.
 Select the root folder of this plugin repo.

 Make sure you add your [OpenAI Key](https://beta.openai.com/account/api-keys)

 ## 🚀 Deployment <a name = "deployment"></a>

-- [ ] Add to Logseq marketplace
+Creates a build using semantic release when a commit is pushed with a smart commit message.

 ## Built Using <a name = "built_using"></a>